 Whether those fanatics happen to be romantics of the loony left or the klepto-apocalyptic right, they have already done more than enough damage and had far too much power to disrupt the true American tradition of negotiation and pragmatic problem-solving.
 It's time to say to all of them, enough.

-We have been discussing a "modest proposal," one that probably has about as much chance of implementation as the one Swift offered, centuries ago: If districts have been scornfully reworked in order to make the November general elections worthless, then everyone in a district should join the party of that district.
+We have been discussing a "modest proposal," one that probably has about as much chance of implementation as the one Swift offered, centuries ago: If districts have been scornfully reworked in order to make the November general elections worthless, then everyone in a district should join the party of that district and influence their primary.
 Make the primary election the locus of real argument, real campaigning over issues, real voter participation.
 Real politics.

 Oh, if this is ever tried on a big scale!
-If a movement like this really started to take off, you can well imagine how the desperate fanatics and old-style politicos will fight back.
+If a movement like this really started to take off, can you imagine how the desperate fanatics and old-style politicos would fight back?

-They'll call it "cheating" -- with far more venom than they ever used against real fraud at the polls.
-Cross-registrants will be called "carpetbaggers" and reviled for cynically betraying their beliefs.
-Or they will be called "spoilers," who have crossed party lines in order to do harm, pull dirty tricks, or stack the majority party with bad candidates.
+They'd call it "cheating" — with far more venom than they ever used against real fraud at the polls.
+Cross-registrants would be called "carpetbaggers" and reviled for cynically betraying their beliefs.
+Or they would be called "spoilers," who have crossed party lines in order to do harm, pull dirty tricks, or stack the majority party with bad candidates.

-And then, every even-numbered year, the inevitable Quixotic, lesser party candidate will urge you all to "come on home...."
+And then, every even-numbered year, the inevitable Quixotic, minority party candidate would urge you all to "come on home...."

 Which you are free to do, in November!

-Remember this.
-Re-registering as a Democrat (or Republican), even though you were always a Republican (or Democrat) before, will not keep you from voting the old way come autumn.
+Remember this: Re-registering as a Democrat (or Republican), even though you were always a Republican (or Democrat) before, will not keep you from voting for your preferred party's candidate come autumn.